encse/adventure-time/README.md

 # Adventure time!
 A custom 404 page - in fact a text adventure - for my home page [csokavar.hu](https://csokavar.hu).
-The site has a few hidden things to discover and a text adventure felt like a nice addition, with the hope of bringing back the feel of the classic genre for the 5 minutes one might want to spend on it.
+The site has a few hidden features to discover and a text adventure felt like a nice addition, with the hope of bringing back the feel of the classic genre for the 5 minutes one might want to spend on it.

 The plot starts with the promising `Ouch, that hurts!
 What's this darkness?
 Where is everyone?` question and the player is expected to investigate the situation.
 It's a bit corny, but the whole project is meant to be a little parody and made with ❤️.